HRIS vs. HCM vs. HRMS: Which HR solution is right for you?

 HRIS vs. HRMS vs. HCM: a quick overview

-Before we dive into our more detailed comparison, here’s a look at the usual features of each type of HR technology.
+Based on the comparison above, here's a look at the usual features and applications of each type of HR technology.

 Note that capabilities alone don't determine if a platform is an HRIS, HCM, or HRMS.
 Many solutions may include or lack specific tools, but this breakdown gives you an idea of what to expect.